An investigation of its origins, doctrines and dogmas

 Introduction

 As my regular readers will know I was a minister in the Christian Church for many years.
 Three things contributed to my leaving it.
 Firstly the awkward question that has tested, and continues to test the faith of many Christians: "if God is good why does he allow evil?"
 I attempted to answer this paradox in my second article in this series.
 I will not repeat myself except to say I could not and do not believe in a 'God' that punishes his children, nor one that is made in Man's image with all his vices and weaknesses.
-My second stumbling block is the thoroughly enervating dogma of 'original sin'.
+My second stumbling block is the thoroughly enervating dogma of 'original sin' which I discuss in a separate, special article.
 This truly evil teaching is an affront to both logic and religion, if by 'religion' we mean an honest enquiry into the nature of God and Man, unencumbered by dogma.
 Finally, the more I enquired into the religion I was a minister of, the more I realised it was the work of men—not God—many of whom concerned themselves more with worldly pomp and power than the teachings of Christ.

 My aim, throughout this series of twelve articles, has been to present my readers with an ascending scale of revelation intended to unveil the great spiritual truths that lie concealed in sacred texts of all kinds, with especial reference to the Bible, which is the book I know best.
 How far I have succeeded in that aim I leave my readers to judge.
 In this penultimate article in the Search for Truth, I shall examine the facts and fictions surrounding the origins of the Christian Church and some of its doctrines and dogmas.
 In doing so I can promise you quite a few surprises—both pleasant and unpleasant—though I hope that none of the things I shall say will undermine the faith of any genuine Christians among my readers, for that would be very far from my aim.
 I emphasise the word 'genuine' as there are many who call themselves Christians, particularly in the United States, who are the worst kind of bigoted fanatics.